 Declaration of Independence :

-Ghana declared independence from United Kingdom on 6th March 1957.
-This was the result of the efforts of “The Big Six” leaders of Ghana, who in 1947 formed United Gold Coast Convention which called for the self-governance.
-In 1949, Convention People’s Party was formed by Kwame Nkrumah, who was also a member of the Big Six, and led the party in the struggle for freedom.
-In 1957, demanding for self-governance, the coastal Gold Coast region declared independence from United Kingdom.
-Ghana became independent on 6th March 1957 and the first African nation to do so.
+Ghana declared independence from the United Kingdom on 6th March 1957.
+This was the result of the efforts of “The Big Six” leaders of Ghana, who in 1947 formed the United Gold Coast Convention which called for self-governance.
+In 1949, Convention People’s Party was formed by Kwame Nkrumah, who was also a member of the Big Six and led the party in the struggle for freedom.
+In 1957, with demand for self-governance, the coastal Gold Coast region declared independence from the United Kingdom.
+Ghana became independent on 6th March 1957 and was the first African nation to do so.

-Ghana customs and traditions are predominantly inclined towards ancient kingdoms of the Akan and the country is home to diverse multicultural society.
+Ghana’s customs and traditions are predominantly inclined toward the ancient kingdoms of the Akan and the country is home to a diverse multicultural society.
 Ghanaian major cuisines include staple food with sauce or soup that has some protein source.
 The indigenous celebration includes Odwira and Homowo (harvest rituals) celebrated by Akan and Ga- Adangbe people.
 In South Ghana, fermented maize drinks like Asaana and palm wine are common.
 Women wear traditional dresses like kente clothing which is handwoven into different patterns.

 The Government of Ghana is a Unitary Presidential Constitutional Republic where Parliament is unicameral.
-English is the official language while there are several indigenous languages spoken by the different ethnic groups.
-Ghana is home to world’s largest gold and diamonds mines and the second largest cocoa producer in the world.
+English is the official language while there are several indigenous languages spoken by different ethnic groups.
+Ghana is home to the world’s largest gold and diamond mines and the second largest cocoa producer in the world.
 Lake Volta of Ghana is the largest artificial lake in the world by surface area.